Informfully/Documentation/docs/source/loading.rst

 load_category_multi
 -------------------

-This function differs from **load_category** in two ways: it can accommodate either a single category or multiple categories per item, and the output is a dictionary mapping items to encoded category vectors.
+This function differs from **load_category** in two ways: it can accommodate either a single category or multiple categories per item.
+The output is a dictionary mapping items to encoded category vectors.
 Input can be JSON (recommended) or CSV.
 For JSON input, the expected format is ``{item id: item categories}``.
 For example::